High School in China

 So you might think that Chinese students must also have High School friends in the same way – why on earth wouldn’t they?
 Considering that in the end all of their fellow students are their competitors in the big exam, some might feel that it would be foolish to trust anyone.
 For the very competitive students who are really feeling the pressure this might be a reason to limit their friendships.

 Over the three years of High School the schedule starts tough and gets tougher, time for sleep gets less and less.
 Classes start early and finish late.
 When there is no teacher present, students sit and memorise lists of facts.
 Meal times are short, and then they return to their books whether in the classroom or their bedroom or dormitory.
+Here is a typical schedule for a high school student in China: Typically they start at 7:20 am and finish at 10 pm.
+It will be even longer for junior year (final year of high school).
+Two hours for lunch and nap in the noon.

 You would think that at least on the weekends there would be a chance for some rest and recreation, but there isn’t.
 To start with they might get one weekend a month when they can go home to their parents – and study there.
 But by the final year this diminishes to once in 3 months that they get a day (not a whole weekend) to visit home.
 Any “free” time that they do get is quickly taken over with extra courses or tutoring.